Cheap Menstrual Cups: Should you Buy Them?

 The cheap menstrual cups have only come onto the market very recently and have one of two problems:

 It’s hard to tell whether or not the cheaper menstrual cups are good, or not because of the lack of real reviews.
 My advice is to always wait another year or two until some real reviews come up and then you’ll be able to make a more informed decision.
 It’s simply too early to tell right now.
+In that year or two, you might even find that the cup is no longer being sold.
+Many of these cheap period cups come and go.

 With the more expensive menstrual cups, you’ll get a complete set of instructions for insertion and removal, tips for cleaning and also a cloth storage bag.
 It’ll come in a nice box too.
 It’s entirely suitable for giving as a gift to somebody.